NTT123/light-speed/README.md

 Q: How do I create training data?
 A: See the `./prepare_ljs_tfdata.ipynb` notebook for instructions on preparing the training data.

-Q: How can I train the VITS model with 1 GPU?
+Q: How can I train the model with 1 GPU?
 A: Run: `python train.py`

-Q: How can I train the VITS model with 4 GPUs?
+Q: How can I train the model with 4 GPUs?
 A: Run: `torchrun --standalone --nnodes=1 --nproc-per-node=4 train.py`

 Q: How can I train a model to predict phoneme durations?